Emadmasroor/E21-F25/Resources.md

 ```

 ### Reading the light sensor
-The light sensor on the CPX detects ambient light and returns an integer between 0 and ?.
+The light sensor on the Circuit Playground Bluefruit detects ambient light and returns an integer between 0 and ?.
 Access the curent reading of the light sensor using
 ```
 cp.light
 ```